Bongani-4/Enhanced-stopwatch-android/README.md

 #### Installation
 Clone the repository:

-1. bash Copy code git clone https://github.com/Bongani-4/OIBSIP_ToDo.git
+1. Copy code git clone https://github.com/Bongani-4/OIBSIP_ToDo.git
 2. Open the project in Android Studio.
 3. Run the app on your Android device or emulator.
 #### Usage